© Raja Rc | Dreamstime.com

 Causes of High Potassium

 Potassium levels can become dangerously high from excessive intake, decreased excretion, or both.
 It can be particularly dangerous to consume high amounts of potassium when you have a certain medical condition or take any number of medications that also lead to high potassium levels in the blood.
-Causes of high potassium levels include the following:
+Side effects of coconut water in excess and high potassium levels include the following:

 - Addison’s disease (adrenal failure)